xfnty/py-vpngate/README.md

 > If you see message like `Request to ... failed`
 > try to [downloading](https://github.com/ts-vadim/py-vpngate/releases)
-> VPN list from releases page
+> VPN list from releases page.
+You rename this file to `.vpngate_cache`
+> and place it inside `/usr/local/bin/py-vpngate-src` folder.
 > and later updating it *after* connecting to the VPN.
 >
 > The error message can be found in `/usr/local/bin/py-vpngate-src/vpngate.log`